 Already have a LinkedIn profile?
 Be sure to your profile is up to date with your education at Cummings Graduate Institute and don’t hesitate following faculty, fellow students, and alumni.

-- Click here to at CGI as your school.
+- Click here to set CGI as your school.

 Networking and Mentoring